Have you ever wondered why you can listen to a melody you’ve never heard before and somehow it just makes sense?

 Composers and improvisers don’t assemble tunes one note at a time—any more than a tailor builds a garment one thread at a time, or a novelist writes one letter at a time.
 They work with established structural patterns.

+Here’s the crazy part.
 Rather than learning this vocabulary through deliberate study, we absorb it.
-Through a lifetime of singing, playing, and listening, these patterns become second nature to our musical instincts.
-They are so deeply embedded in our culture that we rarely notice how they shape what we hear.
+Through a lifetime of singing, playing, and listening, the patterns that make up the melodic vocabulary become musical instincts.
+They’re so deeply embedded in our brains and in our culture that we rarely notice how they guide what we hear.

 And yet, they do.
 How else can we explain why the exact same melodic figures appear again and again, echoing across centuries, genres, and styles?